Mechanical Engineering

 ME 424.
 Systems Dynamics and Control.
 3 Credits.

 Theory, analysis, and design of linear closed-loop control systems containing electronic, hydraulic, and mechanical components.
 Differential equations.
 LaPlace transforms, Nyquist and Bode diagrams are covered.
-Prerequisite: MATH 266, ME 322, and admission to the professional Mechanical Engineering program.
+Prerequisite: MATH 266 and ME 322.
 On demand.

 ME 425.
 Numerical Methods for Engineers Using Advanced MATLAB Programming Techniques.
 3 Credits.

 In this course, numerical methods for solving differential equations, advanced Matlab programming techniques and their applications to practical engineering problems will be presented.
 Topics covered include Matlab programming, solving systems of equations, linear algebra, function and data manipulation, and differential equations.
 For students who enroll for graduate credit, they will apply class concepts to solve an engineering problem related to their research problems as a course project.
-Prerequisite: ENGR 200, MATH 266, and admission to PDP.
+Prerequisite: ENGR 200 and MATH 266.
 S.

 ME 426.
 Mechanical Vibrations.
 3 Credits.

 Vibration analysis and design as it applies to single and multi degree freedom mechanical systems, isolation and absorption of vibration, vibration of continuous systems, numerical methods of solution.
-Prerequisite: ENGR 202 with a grade of C or better, MATH 266, and admission to the professional Mechanical Engineering program.
+Prerequisite: ENGR 202 with a grade of C or better and MATH 266.
 S.

 ME 428.
 Advanced Manufacturing Processes.
 3 Credits.

 Individual projects involving the manufacturing economics and flow charts for selected products and basic technical principles of manufacturing processes.
 Includes laboratory.
-Prerequisite: ME 418 and admission to the professional Mechanical Engineering program.
+Prerequisite: ME 418.
 On demand.

 ME 429.
 Introduction to Finite Element Analysis.
 3 Credits.

 Finite element analysis is introduced as a design tool.
 Emphasis is given to modeling techniques and element types.
 Matrix methods are used throughout the class.
-Prerequisite: ENGR 203 with a grade of C and admission to the professional Mechanical Engineering program.
+Prerequisite: ENGR 203 with a grade of C or better.
 On demand.

 ME 439.
 Introduction to Robotics.
 3 Credits.

 A systems engineering approach to robotics.
 Presents an introduction to manipulators, sensors, actuators, and end effectors for automation.
 Topics covered include kinematics, dynamics, control, programming of manipulators, pattern recognition, and computer vision.
-Prerequisite: ENGR 200 with a grade of C or better, MATH 166 with a grade of C or better, and admission to the professional Mechanical Engineering program.
+Prerequisite: ENGR 200 with a grade of C or better and MATH 166 with a grade of C or better.
 On demand.

 ME 446.
 Gas Turbines.
 3 Credits.

 General principles, thermodynamics, and performance of gas turbine engines.
 Design consideration of engine components.
-Prerequisite: ME 341 with a grade of C or better and admission to the professional Mechanical Engineering program.
+Prerequisite: ME 341 with a grade of C or better.
 On demand.

 ME 449.
 Internal Combustion Engines.
 3 Credits.

 Fundamentals of spark ignition and compression ignition engines, related components and processes.
-Prerequisite: ME 342 and admission to the professional Mechanical Engineering program.
+Prerequisite: ME 341 with a grade of C or better.
 On demand.

 ME 451.
 Heating and Air Conditioning.
 3 Credits.

 Psychometrics, heating and cooling loads and analysis of air conditioning systems.
-Prerequisite: ME 342 and admission to the professional Mechanical Engineering program or consent of instructor.
-Corequisite: ME 474.
+Prerequisite: ME 341 with a grade of C or better and ME 306.
 On demand.

 ME 464.
 Computational Fluid Dynamics.
 3 Credits.